takanokage/kNN-CUDA/README.md

 # Legacy code

-The original code written in 2008 is still available in the `legacy` folder.
+The original code written in 2008 was removed in order to create a cleaner solution/folder tree.

-Changes made in the 2018 update:
+# Changes made in the 2018 update:

 - **Code cleaning:** The code is now simpler, cleaner and better documented.